dmurawsky/Meditate-Together/README.md

 * Add the ability to contact the creator of a module
 * Add the ability to select which MVCs and Frameworks you would like to use in your module
 * Rewrite the code to separate the current data from the display of the connected data to allow smooth animations between data changes
+* Create an upvote system for different versions of a module
-* Create a wiki-like system for editing and updating modules
+* Later, create a wiki-like system for editing and updating modules

 Elements
 ===